lloydroc/lloydroc.github.io/content/post/c/unix-daemon-example.md

 Here are some ways I'd recommend creating a daemon.
 This isn't an exhaustive list.

-1. Programatically, mainly using `fork()`.
+1. Programmatically, mainly using `fork()`.
 2. Using a `systemd` service.

 ## Creating a daemon programmatically

-We have 2 ways to create a daemon programatically.
+We have 2 ways to create a daemon programmatically.

 1. Programmatically by calling the [daemon](https://www.man7.org/linux/man-pages/man3/daemon.3.html) function from `unistd.h`.
 This function creates a BSD "traditional" style daemon without the "*double fork*".
 More on the *double fork* later.
 2. Using the "double fork".
 There is no one single library call for this as of this writing.